What show was Marilyn Manson in as a kid?

 During his formative years, Marilyn Manson, whose real name is Brian Hugh Warner, made a guest appearance on the popular children’s show “The Wonder Years.”
 The episode, titled “Hiroshima, Mon Frère,” aired in 1990 during the show’s third season.
 Manson played the character of Paul, a school bully who tormented the main character, Kevin Arnold, portrayed Fred Savage.

-A: Manson portrayed the character of Paul, a school bully, in the episode “Hiroshima, Mon Frère.”
+A: Manson played the character of Paul, a school bully, in the episode titled “Hiroshima, Mon Frère.”

 Q: When did the episode featuring Marilyn Manson air?